 People who struggle with addiction are not a lost cause.
 Recovery rates for most addictions are similar to the recovery rates for other chronic illnesses such as diabetes, hypertension and asthma.
 Recovery really means three things:

-- Improving overall health and function – Simply stopping substance use will be hollow unless it is accompanied by improved quality of life.
+- Improving overall health and function.
+Stopping substance use will be hollow unless it is accompanied by improved quality of life.

-- Learning to recognize and self-manage threats to relapse – Returning to normal life will involve cravings and relapse threats, but these can be managed.
+- Learning to recognize and self-manage threats to relapse.
+Returning to normal life involves cravings and relapse threats, but these can be managed.

 Over 4 million formerly addicted individuals are now in stable recovery.
 Many people recover without treatment, but good treatment accelerates the process.